cicibauer/personal-website/content/publication/bauer2016bayesian.md

 # Is this a selected publication? (true/false)
 selected = true

-title = "Bayesian spline models for the analysis of spatio-temporal count data."
+title = "Bayesian spline models for the analysis of spatio-temporal count data"

 # Date first published.
 date = "2015-11-03"